Haoyu-Tan/ImageManipulation/README.md

 1. Run the Project2.exe under ./Proj2-Resources-2/Debug with following syntax on command line:

         Project2 -input <filename> -featureName <variable> -output <filename>

+   Also, running Project2 on command line directly will print the valid input command list

 Lists of features with syntax: